koskisami/nano/README.md

 ![enter image description here](https://i.imgur.com/KXgRKvI.jpeg)

 ### /getzonename
-uses the same arrays as `/getballernick` to generate a sonic level name using alliteration and an adjective api.
+uses pretty much the same array as `/getballernick` to generate a sonic level name using alliteration and an adjective/noun api.

 using the random word api from: https://random-word-form.repl.co/